Computational hardness of estimating quantum entropies via binary entropy bounds: Introduction

 \subsection{Main results}

-In this work, we show that \RankTwoRenyiQEA{} and \RankTwoTsallisQEA{} are \BQP{}-hard for \textit{all} positive orders $\alpha$ and $q$, even with constant additive-error precision, as stated in \Cref{thm:comp-hardness-informal}.
+In this work, we show that \RankTwoRenyiQEA{} and \RankTwoTsallisQEA{} are \BQP{}-hard for \textit{all} positive orders $\alpha$ and $q$, as well as for $\alpha=\infty$, even with constant additive-error precision, as stated in \Cref{thm:comp-hardness-informal}.
 Our results fully resolve \Cref{prob:BQP-hardness} in the low-rank setting and introduce a new, systematic approach to establishing the computational hardness of estimating quantum entropies.